jquery/learn.jquery.com/page/style-guide.md

   - Always use a `code` tag to denote code from prose.
   - Properties: use a dot, followed by the property name, e.g.: `.length`.
   - Functions: use the function name, followed by parentheses, e.g.: `myfunction()`.
-  - Methods: use a dot, followed by the method name, followed by parentheses, e.g.: The `.focus()` method is a shortcut for the `.bind('focous', handler)` in the first and second variations, and `.trigger('focus')` in the third.
+  - Methods: use a dot, followed by the method name, followed by parentheses, e.g.: The `.focus()` method is a shortcut for the `.bind('focus', handler)` in the first and second variations, and `.trigger('focus')` in the third.

 #### Article & Sentence Structure